snowman-repos/book/project_managers/README.md

 Unfortunately, as a natural consequence of your large and scattered workload, you can't be expected to always provide perfectly detailed, scoped, and unambiguous briefs and specifications, perfectly accurate costs and timelines, or tease out world-class design work and code.
 You can't be expected to please everyone all the time.
 But that of course is the goal and all you can ask for is trust that you're doing your best to work towards it.
 It's not easy, but hopefully by following some of the advice in this chapter you can be a happier, more productive, and more successful web project manager.

 ## Success Criteria

+In order to perform this role well you'll need experience.
+In order to gain experience, you'll need to peform this role.
+However, maybe some other experience can help get you started.
+More often than not, web project managers have worked previously as designers, developers, account managers, testers, or IT technicians.
+All web projects are eventually delivered, but whether or not every part of the project is delivered in the best state highlights the value of the web project manager.
+If the project manager does indeed have a background in another role, it's often the case that that area, be it design or development or whatever, receives more than its fair share of attention.
+A designer may produce the most stunning UX features, at the expense of blowing the budget on laborious front-end development work.
+This is where the experience comes in.
+The longer people cover this role the more accustomed they become to balancing resources while maintaining scope, bugget, timelines, and overall quality.
+To be truly effective, you need to be able to understand each role; you should embark on your own learning quest to ensure that you yourself can create content matrices, wireframes, UI style guides, JavaScript functions, Test scripts etc.  If you can't then you will be relying on others to make your decisions for you or, worse, representing false expertise to those to whom you're accountable.
+So, if you're relatively new to this role, then don't worry - it will get easier, and you'll get better, even if you're great already.
+The way to stay monitor and constantly work on your performance is by being aware of your success measures, or Key Performance Indicators (KPIs).
+Your success measures may not be as obvious or easy to assess as those of, for example, a designer - analytics data - or developer - bug reports, analytics data - so we'll cover some ideas here.

+A truly great project manager

 - project performance budget
 - project goals